tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

 An inferred warning should read like:

 > Inferred C1 as decoupling U1.VDD because VDD requires power, C1 connects the
-> same supply domain to ground, and C1 has the shortest routed path among three
+> same supply domain to ground, its nominal value is 100 nF, and it has the
-> candidates.
+> shortest routed path among three candidates.
 Confidence: medium.
+This
-This inference may be wrong.
+> inference may be wrong.
 Ignore warning.

 Ignoring the warning creates a persistent waiver keyed by the rule, component, and target ports.
 The user does not need to edit the circuit.
 Waivers may store